Our plan on a page for 2024

 6. How we will reduce health inequalities and improving equality, diversity and inclusion

-• Neurodevelopmental Services – meet unmet need for ADHD assessment and treatment, support individuals with early intervention.
-Understand whether there are any barriers to accessing Autism services based on ethnicity and age.
+• Neurodevelopmental Services – further develop work to address unmet ADHD needs and investigate barriers to accessing autism services based on ethnicity and age.